Wild Things Sanctuary

 Did you know?

-The domestic cat is now considered a separate species, names Felis
+• Domestic cats originated from an ancestral wild species, Felis silvestris, the European and African Wild Cat.
+The domestic cat is now considered a separate species, Felis cattus.

 How do cats affect wildlife?